 Do I need to buy anything special or go somewhere?

 No, please don’t.
 That’s the beauty of it.
 You just step outside your front door and start walking.
 If you live in a city you could go to a local park, discover your neighborhood or the area around your office.
 If you have got more time you could you go a bit further but it’s not a necessity.
 You can use your normal shoes to walk.
-If you are thinking on going on longer walks, I would suggest to consider buying a sport or hiking.
-It’s just a bit more comfortable but again not really needed.
+If you are thinking on going on longer walks, I would suggest to consider getting comfortable walking shoes.
+But again, not really needed.

 What’s the cost?